-Because data for $U_3Si_2$ is limited, a cumulative burnup swelling model is suggested.
-An empirical expression for the swelling of $U_3Si_2$ was determined using data from figure 3 of [60].
+Since the data for U_3Si_2 is limited, an empirical expression for the swelling of U_3Si_2 was determined using data from figure 3 of [87].
 The swelling of fuel particles was calculated by Finlay using the results of miniplate irradiation tests.
-To convert Finlay's data (fission density) to FIMA, a value of 10.735 g/cm was used as the heavy metal density, equivalent to 95% theoretical heavy metal density.
-Based on Finlay's data the incremental strain can be written as a function of burnup:
+To convert Finlay's data (fission density) to FIMA, a value of 10.735 g/cm^3 was used as the heavy metal density, equivalent to 95% theoretical heavy metal density.
+Based on Finlay's data the volumetric strain can be written as a function of burnup: